 Dr. Litoff says simple tests in the office can differentiate between someone with mild forgetfulness versus early signs of dementia.

 Seeing these signs can be frightening, but it’s best to avoid uncertainty and take your loved one to a doctor right away.
-Although there are not any strong tests yet to predict your risk of Alzheimer’s before showing symptoms, your doctor can also talk to you about ways to keep your brain healthy and protected against Alzheimer’s or dementia as much as possible.
+Your doctor can also talk to you about ways to keep your brain healthy and protected against Alzheimer’s or dementia as much as possible.
 Dr. Litoff says the most important step is to live a healthy lifestyle and protect your heart.

 “A healthy heart equals a healthy brain,” he explains.
 “Many patients with dementia have vascular disease of the brain.
 Strokes are one of the causes of vascular disease, but they can be prevented by treating high blood pressure and cholesterol.
 You can also prevent diabetes, another cause of vascular disease, by avoiding obesity and exercising 30 minutes a day, five days a week.”